alexa/ask-cli/docs/concepts/Configure-Command.md

 Upon successful completion of the creation of the IAM user, CLI expects the user to enter the generated `aws_access_key_id` and `aws_secret_access_key` into the command prompt.
 Upon completion of this process, CLI finishes the setup process by updating both `.aws/credentials` file and `.ask/cli_config` file with a confirmation message of the setup.

-The policies used in the creation of IAM role are `IAMFullAccess`, `AWSCloudFormationFullAccess`, `AmazonS3FullAccess` and `AWSLambdaFullAccess`.
+The policies used in the creation of IAM role are `IAMFullAccess`, `AWSCloudFormationFullAccess`, `AmazonS3FullAccess` and `AWSLambda_FullAccess`.
 For more information on IAM roles and policies, refer to the documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).

 ---